 The Fund has entered into a committed financing agreement with BNP Paribas Prime Brokerage International, Ltd. ("Financing Agreement") that allows the Fund to borrow on a secured basis, which the Fund uses in the normal course of business as financial leverage.
 Such leveraging tends to magnify both the risks and opportunities to Shareholders.
 The Financing Agreement has been amended from time to time to allow for changes in the committed amount.
-As of November 30, 2023, the committed amount, and amount borrowed, under the Financing Agreement was \$276.3 million.
+As of November 30, 2024, the committed amount, and amount borrowed, under the Financing Agreement was \$276.3 million.

-Daily panels of U.S. dollar LIBOR rates ended after June 30, 2023.
-Effective February 21, 2023 (the "Transition Date"), the lender charges an annualized rate of the Secured Overnight Financing Rate ("SOFR"), reset daily, plus 0.90% on the drawn (borrowed) balance.
-Prior to the Transition Date, the lender charged an annualized rate of one-month LIBOR, reset monthly, plus 0.80% on the drawn balance.
+Effective February 21, 2023, the lender charges an annualized rate of the Secured Overnight Financing Rate ("SOFR"), reset daily, plus 0.90% on the drawn (borrowed) balance.
 The lender's charges on the undrawn (committed) balance remain unchanged at an annualized rate of 0.65%.
-For the year ended November 30, 2023, the daily weighted average annualized interest rate on the drawn balance was 5.781% and the average daily loan balance was \$276,300,000.
+For the year ended November 30, 2024, the daily weighted average annualized interest rate on the drawn balance was 6.116% and the average daily loan balance was \$276,300,000.
 SOFR rates may vary in a manner unrelated to the income received on the Fund's assets, which could have either a beneficial or detrimental impact on net investment income and gains available to Shareholders.